Enrique1987/databricks/01_01_Data_Enginner_Associate/01_Data-Enginner-Associate-Theorie.md

 ## Databricks Theorie for Data Engineer Associate.

 The theory consists of both theoretical concepts and the corresponding code.
 Both will be ask in the Exam.

 ## Data Lakehouse

 A Data Lakehouse is a unified data platform that combines the bes features of `data lakes` and `data warehouse`.
 If offers the vast storage capabilities and flexibility of a data lakehause to handle large volumes of raw, detailed data, alongside the strutured querying and performance optimizationof a data warehouse.
-This hybrid approach aims to support a wide range of use cases, FROM big data processing and machine learning to business intelligence and analytics, all within a single platform.
+This hybrid approach aims to support a wide range of use cases, from big data processing and machine learning to business intelligence and analytics, all within a single platform.

 **Challenges in the Data Lakehouse:**